Jump to navigation Jump to search

 - Always mark special units, guards and cameras by hitting F while looking at them.
 Not only does it let you see them everywhere, but it warns your team about them too.

-- For anyone just starting out, choose one perk deck and stick with it until you max it.
+- When starting out, choose one perk deck and stick with it until you max it.
 All decks have some incredibly useful skills in common, including increased ammo pickup and 45% more experience gained.
-Armorer and Muscle are both solid and do not require DLC.
+Armorer and Muscle are both solid starting perk decks and do not require DLC.

-- Once you complete a perk deck, keep using it while you earn points to complete all the other ones - one of the perk deck bonuses is increased XP, which means more perk points.
+- Once you complete a perk deck, only use it and other completed decks until you earn the points to complete all the other ones - one of the perk deck bonuses is increased XP, which also means faster perk points.

 - "Infamy" is the game's prestige system.
 It costs a ton of money the first 5 times you do it, but it also reduces skill tier requirements those first 5 times.
 Levels after that are purely cosmetic.